To successfully treat threadworms, all household members must be treated, even if they have no symptoms.

 - Keep toothbrushes in a closed cupboard and rinse them thoroughly before use.

-Children can easily pick up another threadworm infection from friends or at school, so maintaining good hygiene may help prevent another outbreak.
+Children can easily pick up another threadworm infection from friends or at school, so maintaining good hygiene may help prevent re-infection.

 If you are pregnant or breastfeeding, medication is usually not recommended.
-To treat threadworms, use the hygiene method.
+Instead, you are advised to follow the hygiene measures above.

-See your GP if you are more than three months pregnant or if you are breastfeeding and you experience problems treating a threadworm infection using only the hygiene method.
+See your GP if you are more than three months pregnant or if you are breastfeeding and you continue to experience problems using only the hygiene measures.
 In certain circumstances, your GP may consider prescribing medication.

 Make sure that you wash your baby’s bottom gently but thoroughly every time you change their nappy.
 Also wash your hands thoroughly before and after changing their nappy.